AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

 Dedicated egress IP address allows requests from AEM as a Cloud Service to use a dedicated IP address, allowing the external services to filter incoming requests by this IP address.
 Like [flexible egress ports](./flexible-port-egress.md), dedicated egress IP lets you egress on non-standard ports.

 A Cloud Manager Program can only have a __single__ network infrastructure type.
-Ensure that dedicated egress IP address is the most [appropriate type of network infrastructure](./advanced-networking.md)  for your AEM as a Cloud Service before executing the following commands.
+Ensure dedicated egress IP address is the most [appropriate type of network infrastructure](./advanced-networking.md) for your AEM as a Cloud Service before executing the following commands.

 >[!MORELIKETHIS]
 >
-> Read the AEM as a Cloud Service [advanced network configuration documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/configuring-advanced-networking.html#dedicated-egress-IP-address) for more details on dedicated egress IP address.
+> Read the AEM as a Cloud Service [advanced network configuration documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/security/configuring-advanced-networking) for more details on dedicated egress IP address.

 ## Prerequisites

-The following are required when setting up dedicated egress IP address:
+The following are required when setting up dedicated egress IP address using Cloud Manager APIs:

 + Cloud Manager API with [Cloud Manager Business Owner permissions](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/permissions/)
 + Access to [Cloud Manager API authentication credentials](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/create-api-integration/)